Shakespeare & Social Justice

 IDENTITY • COMMUNITY • JUSTICE • ACTION

-Shakespeare in American Classrooms project is a national network of theater and language arts educators.
+The Shakespeare & Social Justice project is a national network of theater and language arts educators.
 Offering curriculum and arts-based teaching approaches that embrace youth perspectives.
 Students discover how Shakespeare’s works help them understand identity, diverse communities, systemic justice, and the need for action today.

-What is the Shakespeare in American Classrooms initiative?
+What is the Shakespeare & Social Justice initiative?

 • An urgent and innovative curriculum that illuminates Shakespeare’s texts: